martijnvanschie/tech-blog/content/posts/2023/03/index.md

 > Will the list ever stop :)

-## So why i created this specific CLI app?
+## So what's the story behind this specific CLI app?

 I've been around for a while and was really used to user interfaces and desktop apps for a long time.
 Even within Visual Studio code for instance i have a hard time adding a reference to a project (When did the `Add Reference` context menu go).

 But working with command-line apps for the last couple of years made me appreciate them and the automation they enable.
 Hence making this wrapper cli tool around some az commands i often use.

 I found that, when working with Azure CLI in combination with multiple tenants, accounts and subscriptions, it's sometime unclear which account is currently logged in on the CLI.
 So i tried to create my own CLI for this.
-It basically runs some calls against the Azure CLI like listing tenant info, the service principal and signed-in-user.
+It basically runs some calls against the Azure CLI like listing tenant info, the service principal and signed-in-user, and prints them to the screen in a nice, readable, format.

 Below is an example of the output using my own Azure tenant.